Beyond The Nose: Flonase’s Surprising Effects On The Ears

 – Steve D.

-While there are some questions regarding the role of Flonase as one of many ototoxic drugs, people who take Flonase to improve congestion are not linked to any increases in tinnitus risk unlike other ototoxic drugs that do.
-Whether you began taking the spray prior to a tinnitus diagnosis or after, rest assured that damaged hearing is not currently considered a possible side effect of Flonase and other sinus sprays.
+While there was some initial question about whether or not Flonase had ototoxic properties when used to treat congestion, it has been found that those who take Flonase are not at an increased risk for hearing damage or tinnitus.
+Whether you began taking the spray prior to a tinnitus diagnosis or after, rest assured that damaged hearing is not currently considered a common side effect of Flonase and other sinus sprays.

 Why Would A Doctor Recommend Nasal Spray For Ear Problems?

 Nasal sprays are a common treatment when a person reports symptoms consistent with eustachian tube dysfunction.
-Our eustachian tubes serve to connect the back of our noses with our middle ear spaces.
-When the eustachian tubes open, they allow fluid to drain out of the middle ear space to keep it clear.
-They also allow us to regulate pressure in our middle ears.
-If you’ve ever felt your ears “pop” while ascending or descending in an airplane, this was likely your eustachian tubes at work!
+Our Eustachian tubes serve to connect the back of our noses with our middle ear spaces.
+The middle ear space should always be full of fresh air that is equalized in pressure each time we swallow, yawn, or even chew.
+This equalization of fresh-air allows for optimal sound transmission through the middle ear for best hearing ability and allows us to remain comfortable when changing elevation.
+If you’ve ever felt your ears “pop” while ascending or descending in an airplane, this sensation is normal and it was likely your Eustachian Tubes at work!
+The Eustachian tubes can also allow any fluid build up to drain out of the middle ear that has built up where it shouldn’t be!

 There are times when a person’s eustachian tube (or both tubes) may not work as expected.
+There are times when the tube may remain open – this is referred to as a “patulous eustachian tube.”
 Tubes may become blocked, which would prevent them from opening appropriately to clear fluid and regulate pressure.
 This is called “eustachian tube dysfunction.”
 A person may experience ear pressure, pain, a “popping” sensation, or tinnitus (often described as ringing) in their ears.
 These symptoms can range from mild to severe.
-Nasal sprays can help to open up the mucous membranes and allow the spaces in the middle ear to remain clear/open.
+Some people are able to temporarily feel relief from these symptoms by doing the Valsalva Maneuver, a procedure that forces air into the sinuses and eustachian tubes.
+Taking Flonase or other nasal sprays can help to alleviate swelling in the surrounding nasal/sinus tissues allowing space for the Eustachian Tube to function properly.
 Flonase and other nasal sprays should be used according to their instructions and you should always consult with a physician before using them.

-Taking Flonase in a way incongruent with manufacturer instructions is highly unlikely to lead to any life threatening consequences, as the spray is designed to improve blood flow to the sinus area and ease symptoms associated with both acute sinusitis and allergies.
-Nevertheless, the spray may not target the underlying cause of hearing loss, or the sounds associated with tinnitus, and may not actually help maintain the health of the ear drums.
+Using Flonase in a way incongruent with manufacturer instructions, such as spraying into the ear canal, is highly unlikely to lead to any life threatening consequences, as the spray is designed to improve blood flow to the sinus area and ease symptoms associated with both acute sinusitis and allergies.
+Nevertheless, the spray will not target the underlying cause of the hearing loss, or the sounds associated with tinnitus, and will not permeate the eardrum itself.
 Before using Flonase as a form of tinnitus intervention or a way to target discomfort in the ears, consider speaking with your medical professional about when symptoms of tinnitus started and how they might be impacted by congestion, illness, or infection targeted by Flonase.

 What Is Tinnitus?